Will I need an expert to prove malpractice has occurred?

 In order to determine what should or should not have been done in your particular circumstances, someone with the requisite education, experience and skill would be needed to establish what the standard of the community is.
 Many malpractice lawsuits are won/lost based upon the effectiveness of the expert.

-Keller and Keller believes that experts should always be incorporated when possible to help solidify your case.
+Keller and Keller believe experts should always be incorporated when possible to help solidify your case.
+Speak with our experienced Indianapolis medical malpractice attorney today if you would like guidance and award-winning representation on your medical malpractice case.

 James R. Keller